n-b/Bicyclette/Cities.md

 Networks for a dozen of US cities, with relatively small coverage.
 Unfortunately, the data for all cities are all in the same list, and there's no clean way to separate them.
 No word on wether it can be used in 3rd party apps.

 *Official webservice:*
+*BCycle is currently updating its webservices to a new, 2.0 version.*

 - `http://api.bcycle.com/services/mobile.svc/ListKiosks` (See specs at `http://api.bcycle.com/services/mobile.svc?wsdl`)